 - Cerbo GX No preparations required.

-- Venus GX First install & boot v2.70 or a later version.
-And only thereafter install Venus OS

-Large.
-The reason for this is to make sure the partitioning of the flash is per requirements of

-Venus OS Large.
+- Venus GX First install & boot v2.73,or a later version.
+And only thereafter install Venus OS Large.
+The reason for this is to make sure the partitioning of the flash is per requirements of Venus OS Large.

 - MultiPlus-II GX No preparations required.

 - EasySolar-II GX No preparations required.

 - RaspberryPi 3 Unfortunately, simply installing the .swu file on your already installed image of v2.62 or before won't work, since the partitions are too small.
-You'll need to, at least once, flash a new image to an sdcard.
+You'll need to, at least once, flash a new image (take a wic.gz file from the dropbox below) to an sdcard.

 - RaspberryPi 4 No preparations required.